Lancaster, Pa. library cancels drag queen story event after threats, bomb squad response

 In social media posts, the library and Lancaster Pride announced their joint event called Drag Story Hour with Miss Amie was canceled "due to unforeseen circumstances."

-Lancaster police said the Pennsyvlania State Police bomb squad was called out to the library after the package was found.
+Lancaster police said the Pennsylvania State Police bomb squad was called out to the library after the package was found.

 "However, there are additional reported threats that are still being investigated," the department said.